 Now began a more stable and productive period.
 The French authorities welcomed Grotius by awarding him an annual pension which, while not always paid, at least gave the promise of security.
 He began composition of De iure belli ac pacis (On the law of war and peace), which was published by a Parisian press in 1625.
 It quickly made Grotius famous: for example, in a letter to Grotius, Vossius says that Descartes told him that he had recently met the Dutchman (in reply, Grotius wrote that he didn’t remember meeting Descartes, an indication of their relative stature at the time).
 Perhaps encouraged by the reception of his work, Grotius tried returning to the Netherlands in 1631.
 Initially, he may have had reason to be optimistic: after practicing law for a little while in Amsterdam, he was offered the Governor Generalship of the V.O.C. in Asia.
 Soon enough, however, the authorities moved against him, placing a large price on his head and forcing him in April 1632 to flee his home country.
 Grotius would never set foot there again.

 This time, he went to Hamburg, Germany.
 Nearby Sweden (one of the superpowers of the day) had numerous connections to the city, which made it quite natural for Swedish authorities to notice the presence and availability for hire of such a luminary.
 Moving to take advantage of the situation, they made him their Ambassador to France in 1634.
 Grotius began his diplomatic duties in Paris the following year.
-It is hard to gauge his success as ambassador: while he did help to negotiate a treaty which led to the end of the Thirty Years’ War, he could also be outmanoeuvred in the diplomatic game—at one point, his bumbling forced the Swedish Chancellor Axel Oxenstierna to come to Paris and sort things out.
-Still, such stories notwithstanding, it is true that he lasted ten years in one of the highest and most demanding diplomatic postings of his day (Sweden being of the superpowers of mid-seventeenth century Europe).
+It is hard to gauge his success as ambassador: while he did help to negotiate a treaty which led to the end of the Thirty Years’ War, he could also be outmaneuvered in the diplomatic game—at one point, his bumbling forced the Swedish Chancellor Axel Oxenstierna to come to Paris and sort things out.
+Still, such stories notwithstanding, it is true that he lasted ten years in one of the highest and most demanding diplomatic postings of his day.

 During this time, Grotius returned to the theological issues which had earlier caused him such grief.
 The project of Christian unity—harmonizing both the various Protestant factions and the Protestants with the Catholics—became increasingly important to him.
 Both intellectually and practically, it was a task which suited him and his place in life: intellectually, because Christian unity raised many conceptual puzzles which challenged his mind; practically, because as ambassador for one of the great European powers, he could use his position to press the cause.
 Of course, the cause was doomed to failure—certainly, it was well beyond Grotius’ abilities.
 Yet, it did lead him to write some extremely interesting and influential works, many of which were collected in his Opera Omnia Theologica.

 Given that he led such an active public life while also raising a large family, the sheer quantity of Grotius’ works is nothing short of astonishing.
-Typical, for him, was the time of his embassy to France.
+Typical, for him, was the time of his embassy to France early in his life.
 The same year as the embassy, he published Pontifex Romanus, a collection of six essays on recent political events.
-While working on this, he produced what are in essence critical editions of two works: the Phaenomena, an astrononomical work of the 3rd century BCE by Aratus of Soli, and Martianus Capella’s handbook of the seven liberal arts.
+While working on this, he produced what are in essence critical editions of two works: the Phaenomena, an astronomical work of the third century BCE by Aratus of Soli, and Martianus Capella’s handbook of the seven liberal arts.
 He also began research on a history of the Netherlands, research would which much later would result in the Annales et Historiae de Rebus Belgicis.
 And he did all this while still in his late teens.
 Over the full course of his life, Grotius would write or edit some five-dozen book-length works and innumerable smaller pieces.

 True political theory [le droit politique] is yet to appear, and it is to be presumed that it never will.
 Grotius, the master of all the savants in this subject, is but a child; and, what is worse, a dishonest child [enfant de mauvaise foi].
 When I hear Grotius praised to the skies and Hobbes covered with execration I see how far sensible men read or understand these two authors.
 The truth is that their principles are exactly the same: they only differ in their expression.
 They also differ in their method.
 Hobbes relies on sophisms, and Grotius on the poets; all the rest is the same.
-(Rousseau (1915), vol. II, 147)
+(Rousseau 1762: Bk 4 [1915: vol. II, 147])

 Quite apart from the questions posed by the marginalia, an entirely different aspect of Grotius’ method concerns his refusal to divide ethics, politics and law into separate subjects.
 These days, compartmentalization is the norm; ordinarily, we study one of these subjects while paying scant attention to the others.
 Now, it is true that Grotius does often identify ways in which legal norms differ from moral or political ones (see, e.g., the discussion of laws at the beginning of DIB I.1).
 At the same time, he does not think that law, politics and ethics are entirely distinct domains.
 If one reads Grotius with the expectation that he will keep them apart, one will likely be befuddled by the way he ignores distinctions which are important to us.
 It may help to know that he does this because he is interested in picking out the fundamental principles which lie at the basis of all normativity, not just a portion thereof.
 He cannot talk just about ethics, say, because his views on ethics are informed by his views on politics and the law.
 A fundamental tenet of his thought is that moral, political and legal norms are all based on laws derived from or supplied by nature.